 How do I get involved?

-BBC North is the Beeb’s northern division with its own specific departments dedicated to Drama, TV and Online etc, so it’s worth checking out their website if you’re keen to work in MediaCityUK.
+BBC North is the Beeb’s northern division with its own specific departments dedicated to Drama, TV and Online etc, so it’s worth checking out if you’re keen to work in MediaCityUK.
 They’ve got 3,200 staff working in 26 departments – and remember: every staff member will have an email address, so give them a go!